Problematy/goodmap/docs/deployment.rst

 Upgrading
 ---------

-Goodmap 2.x is currently published as pre-releases, so pin an exact version and upgrade
+Pin an exact version and upgrade deliberately:
-deliberately:

 .. code-block:: text

-   goodmap==2.0.0a5
+   goodmap==2.0.0

 Before upgrading, read ``CHANGELOG.md`` in the repository.
 Note that 2.0 **requires every point's ``uuid`` to be a real UUID** — arbitrary string ids are no longer routable and